secretstartups/handbook/sites/handbook/source/handbook/acquisitions/acquisition-process/integration/index.html.md

 ### People Integration

-1. Onboarding of target team members (as specified in the deal documents) using the GitLab onboaridng issue.
+1. Onboarding of target team members (as specified in the deal documents) using the GitLab onboarding issue.
 1. Ensure all new team members are on the GitLab payroll system as of Day 1, which will require contacting the payroll provider well in advance of Day 1.
 1. Confirm with target company that the target company's employee benefits vendors are aware of the pending closing and ensure all target team members (as specified in the deal documents) timely receive information regarding benefits.
 All such benefits to be provided post-closing must comply with any relevant terms set forth in the acquisition agreement.
 1. Identify any particular training courses (in addition to those in the GitLab onboarding issue) needed for the new team members.